 If you’re looking for the work of other artists to draw inspiration from, look no further than Rawpixel’s public domain section.
 This free resource hosts thousands of pieces of art from the past few centuries that have become public domain.
 If you’d like to study Monet’s brushwork or reference Mucha’s art-nouveau style, Rawpixel is the answer.

 The name’s in the title for this one.
 If you’re looking for the wild, full-body poses that appear so often in comic books, Photo Reference for Comic Artists was built just for you.
-While most of their images require payment, their large sample section has hundreds of pictures to choose from, completely free.
+While most of their images require payment, their large sample section has hundreds of free pictures to choose from.

 Weapons, costumes, extreme perspective and dramatic poses abound, making the site an ideal resource for drawing figures and characters.